 Further, Paul describes in Ephesians, how Jew and Gentile reside under a single roof as family of God, through the grace of Christ and built through the foundation of apostles and prophets.

 “Know then that it is those of faith who are the sons of Abraham.
 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, ‘In you shall all the nations be blessed.’
-So then, those who are of faith are blessed along with Abraham, the man of faith.” – Galatians 3: 7-9 (ESV)
+So then, those who are of faith are blessed along with Abraham, the man of faith” – Galatians 3: 7-9.

 And in his letter to the Corinthians, Paul writes, “For all the promises of God find their Yes in him.
-That is why it is through him that we utter our Amen to God for his glory. ” – 2 Corinthians 20 (ESV)
+That is why it is through him that we utter our Amen to God for his glory. ” – 2 Corinthians 20 (English Standard Version).

 Through this larger perspective, we can understand how we hold direct inheritance to the Living Word of the 66 Books of the Bible.
 Through Christ, every chapter and verse of scripture is available for prayer, for insights and for revealed wisdom.
-For this very reason, I encourage you to approach Scripture with a deep sense of holiness, with reverence and prayer, because this inheritance was paid for by the blood of Christ.
+For this very reason, I encourage you to approach Scripture with a deep sense of holiness, with reverence and prayer, because this inheritance was purchased by Christ.